 The extended absence shows no ill-effect to Semisonic’s songwriting.
 Wilson sounds just as he did so many years ago and this band has carved a special softer, alternative rock niche that suits them well and completely defines their tone.
 A mostly power pop trio, with some songs coming in a step or two below, this threesome boasts a unique bond and similar musical vision that gives Semisonic a unique endearing influence on the music landscape.

-Semisonic You’re Not Alone Track List
+Semisonic You’re Not Alone Songs:

 - You’re Not Alone